mkbcit/Lsat/README.md

 2.2 Lily nr Unigene (Lily non redudant unigene sequence ): 216768 non-redundant lily unigenes were generated from the 22 cDNA library sequencing by Illumina sequencing technology, followed by denovo assembling using Trinity and CAP3.

 ![image](https://user-images.githubusercontent.com/61458681/166657419-6d69d6af-4368-4309-87e5-3c1ef2b8fbb2.png)

+Figure 1.
+An overview of LSAT database operational mode for SSR primers selection from the nr (non redundant) databases in the public domains.
+Description on the input and the output of LSAT with the data processing scripts and features for retrieving SSR for Liliaceae family is shown.